 Once all the runes were drawn, the man carefully checked that each one was correct.
 Afterwards he did the same thing again.
 He made no corrections, but moved with glacial slowness, not risking any errors.
 Once he had finally finished he carefully moved until he stood in the center of the smaller inner circle.
 With a few gestures of his right hand, the chalk around the room lit up with light.
 He kept his right hand in place and carefully moved his left into a pouch on his waist.
 He emerged with a handful of silvery dust and tossed it into the air.
 The dust drifted down towards the chalk and stopped an inch above the ground, forming the runes and circles in the air.
 With a gesture of his left hand the chalk flashed and vanished.

 The man started to gesture with both hands and spoke firmly and clearly.
 The silvery runes grew steadily brighter as the man continued.
 Eventually the light grew harsh and blindingly bright as the runes blazed with contained power.
 Caden, however, missed much of this.
-As the chanted words progressed Caden found his view more and more constrained.
+As the chanted words progressed he found his view more and more constrained.
 He found himself focusing on the black crystal with inhuman intensity.
 The black shape grew before him.
-First it was like a black world beneath him, then like a black cave, and finally all he saw was darkness.
+First it was like a dark moon, then black world beneath him, then like a deep cave, and finally all he saw was darkness.

 When Caden awoke his mind was functioning properly once more, although he had some doubts about that.
 Mainly because the first thing he saw was a few pop-ups that looked like this:

 Status Effects: Mana Drain